Deadly Sleep Disorder: The Silent Danger Within

 Identifying telltale indicators and manifestations is crucial for early detection and intervention of potentially fatal sleep disorders.

-Recognising the and symptoms of sleep disorders like sleep apnea can greatly impact an individual’s daily life.
+Recognising the warning signs and symptoms of sleep disorders like sleep apnea can greatly impact an individual’s daily life.

 Common symptoms of obstructive sleep apnea and central sleep apnea include excessive daytime sleepiness, snoring, observed episodes of stopped breathing during sleep and waking during the night gasping or choking.